magic-research/PLLaVA/README.md

 bash scripts/demo.sh ${model_dir} ${weights_dir}
 ```

-Now checkout the application demo and try play with PLAVA!
+Now checkout the application demo and try play with PLLAVA!

 ### Train
 Follow the following steps to reproduce our results or train your own variant: